ERS-HCL/dynamic-accordion/README.md

    - **heading** gives the accordion name,
    - **data** gives the information about heading,
-   - **status** while opening the html page whether it is opening state or closing state
+   - **status** while opening the html page whether it is opening state or closing state by declaring true or false.

 #### Json location